efung/AlexaEarTrainer/README.md

 - Perfect octave

 # Usage
-This skill is published, so open the Alexa companion app and add it to your Amazon Echo product.
+This skill is pending publication.
+It will hopefully be available mid-April 2016.

 # Future Plans
 - Quiz mode: ask skill to play an interval and you can guess it